anaiel/boucherie-tools/src/routes/document-search/DOCUMENTATION.md

 ### Fogg Behavior Model

-> “Behavior happens when Motivation, Ability, and a Prompt come together at the same time.
-When a behavior does not occur, at least one of those three elements is missing.”
+> Behavior happens when Motivation, Ability, and a Prompt come together at the same time.
+When a behavior does not occur, at least one of those three elements is missing.

 [Source](https://behaviormodel.org/)